luisdavim/synthetic-checker/README.md

 ## Usage

-This tool can be used either as a cli to run the checks once and get the results printed out.
+This tool can be used either as a cli to run the checks once (with optional retries) and get the results printed out as JSON.
 Or as a service that periodically runs the checks and exposes the results through an API endpoint.
-When running in service mode, the tool also exposes metrics in the Prometheus format under the `/metrics` endpoint.
+When running in service mode, the tool also exposes SLI metrics in the Prometheus format under the `/metrics` endpoint.
 When running in the cli mode, the checks are stil executed in parallel and the configured `initialDelay` is stil used.
 The cli mode can be used to run as an `init` container or as an `helm` pre or post hook as a pre-flight check or a post run validation.
 Or in a CI pipeline.